 Historically long term borrowing has been utilised to finance part of the overall capital programme.
-As at 31st March 2021 the Authority had total external borrowing of £17.050m (£17.550m 2019/20).
-This is still under the Authorised limit for external debt and includes £0.5m of debt repaid during the year.
+As at 31st March 2022 the Authority had total external borrowing of £17.050m.

-The total Capital Financing Requirement (CFR) is shown in note 37, this shows a total CFR requirement of £22.1m, a reduction in overall debt levels of £1.3m despite the overall level of capital spend achieved in year.
-This demonstrates the intelligent use of capital receipts supported by direct funding of capital from revenue during the year, and when also including the level of Minimum Revenue Provision (MRP) in year has reduced the indebtedness of the Authority
+The total Capital Financing Requirement (CFR) is shown in note 37, this shows a total CFR requirement of £20.8m, a reduction in overall debt levels of £1.2m.
+This demonstrates the intelligent use of capital receipts supported by direct funding of capital from revenue during the year, and when also including the level of Minimum Revenue Provision (MRP) in year has reduced the indebtedness of the Authority.

-The Capital Financing Requirement has reduced by around £9m since March 2013, demonstrating the commitment of the Authority to reduce debt levels during the long period of austerity experienced within the public sector.
+The Capital Financing Requirement has reduced by around £10m since March 2013, demonstrating the commitment of the Authority to reduce debt levels during the challenging financial environment experienced within the public sector during the last decade.

-The PFI liability has also reduced by £2.2m in year and will continue to unwind during the concessionary period for both PFI projects (see Note 41 for further information).
+The PFI liability has also reduced by £2.3m in year and will continue to unwind during the concessionary period for both PFI projects (see Note 41 for further information).